 Some side effects can continue for months or years after treatment.
 These include leakage of urine and erection problems.

 Your doctor will tell you what precautions you need to take after treatment.
 They might advise you to keep a 1 metre distance from pregnant women or children.
 This includes not having children on your lap.
 But you can be in the same room as them for as long as you want.
 This is usually for around 2 months or so after treatment.

 There is a very small risk that a seed might come out when you go to the toilet.
 If a seed does come out, don’t touch it.
 Pick it up using tweezers, tongs or a spoon and flush it down the toilet.
 Contact your consultant to let them know.

 It's safe to have sex and sleep in the same bed as your partner after treatment.
 For a few months, when having sex you should wear a condom.
 This is in case a seed comes out.

 There is a very small risk that one or more seeds might get loose and move out of the prostate gland.
 There have been reports of seeds moving into the bladder or lung.
 When a seed has gone to another part of the body, it does no harm.

 When you go home, your doctor gives you a card.
 You need to keep the card with you at all times for 2 years.
 It has your personal details and the details of your consultant.
 It says what procedure you have had in case of an emergency.

-Around 6 weeks after the treatment you have a CT scan to check that all the seeds are in the right place.
+Around 4 to 6 weeks after treatment you have a CT scan to check that all the seeds are in the right place.
 You have regular blood tests to check the level of a protein called prostate specific antigen (PSA) in your blood.